 Under Georgia laws, most theft crimes carry punishments of both confinement and fines.
 With complex theft laws and legal processes, it is critical to retain counsel to represent you.
-Lawson and Berry and their team of Georgia Theft Attorneys are knowledgeable about theft laws.
+Lawson and Berry and their team of Georgia Theft by Deception Attorneys are knowledgeable about theft laws.
 It is crucial to have an expert on your side.

-The crime of theft by deception means that the state will try to prove that you took something from another through deceitful means.
+The crime of theft by deception in Georgia means that the state will try to prove that you took something from another through deceitful means.
 Some examples of this include billing someone for a job that you did not complete, making false statements to convince someone to let you take their property, or selling property knowing that there was a lien or some other loan still on it.

 Georgia Law O.C.G.A. §16-8-3 reads as follows: